Citi Sees Gold Following 1970-80s Bull Market Run to $2,500

 Banks and metals dealers were the clear beneficiaries, but none benefited more than JPMorgan.
 Due to its broad offering of precious metals, America’s largest bank managed to post a record profit of roughly $1 billion by November.
 According to McKinsey CIB Insights’ George Kuznetsov, private banks have rarely earned more than $600 million from precious metals on an annual basis in the past.

 Furthermore, Kuznetsov notes that JPMorgan’s gold-based revenue accounts for half of the combined precious metals revenue for the top 10 banks in the U.S., with the latter figure sitting at an estimated $1.7-$2 billion.

 Kuznetsov expects JPMorgan’s revenue from the sector to clock in even higher before the end of the year, stating that the bank has supplied investors and funds with precious metals directly as well as ensuring that issuers of derivatives are able to cover their contracts with bullion.
-While a normalization of contracts will likely subdue the frenzy, Kuznetsov nonetheless predicts gold prices will remain high, supported by overwhelming investor demand.2020, bitcoin, citi, fox business, gold price, jp morgan
+While a normalization of contracts will likely subdue the frenzy, Kuznetsov nonetheless predicts gold prices will remain high, supported by overwhelming investor demand.2020, bitcoin, citi, Featured, fox business, gold price, jp morgan